Bounds on the revenue gap of linear posted pricing for selling a divisible item: Concepts, techniques, and notation

-We denote by $n$ the number of agents and use the integers in set $[n]=\{1,2, ..., n\}$ to identify them.
-A valuation function for agent $i$ is a monotone non-decreasing concave function $v_i:[0,1]\rightarrow \R_{\geq 0}$.
-We assume that each agent $i$ draws her valuation function $v_i$, independently from the other agents, from a publicly known probability distribution $\F_i$.
-We use $\F$ to denote the product distribution $\F_1\times \F_2 \times ... \times \F_n$.
-We denote by $\vv=\langle v_1, v_2, ..., v_n\rangle$ a vector of the valuation functions of the agents (or valuation profile) and write $\vv\sim\F$ to denote that such a vector is drawn at random according to the joint probability distribution $\F$.
-We use the standard notation $\vv_{-i}$ to refer to the subvector of $\vv$ that consists of the valuation functions of all agents besides agent $i$.
+We denote by $n$ the number of {\em agents} and use the integers in set $[n]=\{1,2, ..., n\}$ to identify them.
+A {\em valuation function} for agent $i$ is a monotone non-decreasing concave function $v_i:[0,1]\rightarrow \R_{\geq 0}$.
+We use $v'$ to refer to the (left) derivative of $v$.